-Contrary to most bat research, Little Browns will also hibernate in structures.
+Of course!
+Seal every gap, crack, and hole in your house.
 Trapping and removal of a bat in Texas can be tricky and should never be attempted if the bat was found in a room where people were sleeping.
-The young bats would die without their mothers, and an attic full of dead animals is much worse than having the bats roosting there.
-While at your property, Meadows Place bat control will identify the entry points bats are using to access your home and make recommendations to exclude them permanently.
-The presence of bats in your attic is a big enough inconvenience, but when you have a bat problem, itâ€™s not just their presence that you need to worry about.
+Pay particular attention to the roof lines - fascia boards, gable vents, dormer peaks, soffit eave gaps, etc. While at your property, Meadows Place bat control will identify the entry points bats are using to access your home and make recommendations to exclude them permanently.
+After 1 or 2 weeks (or sometimes late fall), the devices are removed and the access holes are repaired and sealed.
 Nuisance bats suspected of having rabies should always be left for professionals to remove.

 Humane Guano Removal in Meadows Place Fort Bend, County TX